 Benefits of becoming a Skookum Award recipient

-• It is the highest honor given by the Alumni Association to the students of Western New England College.
+• It is the highest honor given by the Alumni Association to the students of Western New England University.

 • The opportunity to be asked to speak at the Presidents Dinner, Scholarship Reception and other annual alumni events as a well-respected representative of the student body.

 • You will be invited to each subsequent Alumni Awards Dinners and recognized as a past Skookum Award recipient.